Hypothyroidism and Adrenal Fatigue

 But if the stress response is prolonged over time, you can end up with serious, long-lasting problems.
 Ongoing hormone suppression, hypothyroidism, and adrenal fatigue are the inevitable outcomes.

-With a normal, short-term stress response, your body slows the thyroid to conserve resources to deal with the stress via the adrenals.
+With a normal, acute stress response, your body slows the thyroid to conserve resources to deal with the stress via the adrenals.
 When the stress is over, the body shifts out of the stress response, the adrenals slow down, and the stress hormones diminish.

 But what if the stress response never shuts off?
 What if you are under chronic, perpetual stress over an extended period of time?